This is an update of the original article written by D. Lee and published August 29, 2013.

 Emotional relief

-In a recent interview with Dr. Gail Saltz, associate professor of psychiatry at the NY Presbyterian Hospital Weill-Cornell School of Medicine, she discusses the toll financial stress takes on mental and physical health.
+Dr. Gail Saltz, clinical associate professor of psychiatry at the New York Presbyterian Hospital Weill-Cornell School of Medicine, affirms the heavy toll that financial stress takes on mental and physical health.

-“Ongoing financial stress translates to chronic stress which can lead to depression, anxiety, high blood pressure, back pain, stomach ulcers, etc.,” says Dr. Saltz.
+“Ongoing financial stress translates to chronic stress which can lead to depression, anxiety, high blood pressure, back pain, stomach ulcers, etc.,” Dr. Saltz says.
 “The point is high stress causes cortisol release, which impacts the health of all organs including the brain.”

 Freedom to pursue other life goals